BertRaeymaekers/scrapbook/README.md

 Managed by direct messaging the account from whitelisted accounts.

 ## vagrant
-**virtual machines to try out stuff**
+**virtual/cloud machines to try out stuff**

-Playing with MongoDB, Kafka, ...
+Playing with MongoDB, ELK, Kafka, ...

 ## monitor.sh
 **bash**